Opnwall/Tailscale-for-IPFire/README.en_US.md

 ## Notes

-- Auth Keys are recommended for automated deployment.
+- Automatic deployment via the plugin settings page requires an authentication key.
-- Advertised routes must be approved in the Tailscale Admin Console.
+- Route advertisements and exit nodes must be manually approved in the Tailscale admin console.
-- Exit Nodes must also be approved in the Admin Console.
-- DNS management is disabled by default (`--accept-dns=false`) to avoid overriding local IPFire DNS settings.
+- DNS takeover is disabled by default (`--accept-dns=false`) to avoid overwriting the local IPFire DNS configuration.

 ## Disclaimer